 Over the next three years, the average casual workforce will grow by 30% – Beeline

-One in five workers in the US are currently contractors – globally this could be up to 45%.
-And 70% of organisations are looking to expand their external workforce.
-So, if you’ve not yet been disrupted by contractors in your organisation the current trend suggests it is just a matter of time.
+70% of organisations are looking to expand their external workforce, so if you’ve not yet been disrupted by contractors in your organisation, the current trend suggests it is just a matter of time.

-This was the realisation that led me to start ClearHub three years ago.
+This was the realisation that led me to start ClearHub.
 I could see that managing directors needed:

-While you may already have some process in place to help with this, the majority of companies will have a fair amount of work to do to fully embrace the gig economy.
+While you may already have some processes in place to help with this, the majority of companies have yet to fully embrace the gig economy.